 Project 2: Twitter Data Analysis Using Trident

-Project 3: The US Presidential Election Result Analysis Using Trident DRPC Query
+Project 3: The US Presidential Election Results Analysis Using Trident DRPC Query

 Topics: This is a project that lets you work on the US presidential election results and predict who is leading and trailing on a real-time basis.
 For this, you exclusively work with Trident distributed remote procedure call server.
 After the completion of the project, you will learn how to access data residing in a remote computer or network and deploy it for real-time processing, analysis and prediction.